 In 2017, more people than ever before are browsing websites on a mobile or tablet.
 If you want to increase the number of conversions from people viewing your site via a mobile or tablet, it must be mobile-friendly.

 Google estimates that approximately 61% of mobile visitors make a call after searching for a local business.
 With this in mind, why not display your phone number as a ‘click to call’ call to action?
 It’s important to design with a mobile user’s needs in mind.
 Mobile users tend to be more goal-focused than desktop users, so make it easy for them.
 If you make sure call to actions are visible, you can expect more conversions.

 The use of animation and graphics is on the rise.
 Mobile devices have more capacity these days to display motion graphics and animated images.
 If you do use animation, however, make sure it serves a purpose.
-For example, a simple animation can be used to subtly draw attention to a particular part of a page, such as a call to action.
+For example, a simple animation can be used to subtlety draw attention to a particular part of a page, such as a call to action.
 A little animation can make your website more engaging, encouraging visitors to remain on the site, which in turn should lead to more conversions.

 Consider emphasising your website’s landing pages, drawing attention away from the homepage.
 The homepage should still be a draw, and encourage your audience to remain on your site, but the rise of content marketing has made landing pages more important.

 One aim of content marketing is to increase conversions.
 It makes sense to have visitors land on the page most relevant to them.
 If you target your audience correctly, and direct a specific audience to the relevant page on your site, you’ll boost conversion rates.
 A well-designed landing page with a clear call to action will help drive results.

 Tags: B2B Services, Estate and Letting Agents, Professional Services, Responsive Web Design